money-on-chain/RDOC-Contract/docs/rationale/system-states.md

 - Above coverage

   Healthy state of the system.
-Every Token can be minted, and every Token (besides non-free RDOCs) can be redeemed.
+Every Token can be minted, and every Token (besides non-free USDRIF) can be redeemed.

 - Below coverage